-% of people who are generally excited towards change
+of people are generally excited towards change

-% of people who feel worried towards change
+of people feel worried towards change

-% of people who feel happy towards change
+of people feel happy towards change

-% of people who feel anxious towards change
+of people feel anxious towards change

-% of people who feel uncertain towards change
+of people feel uncertain towards change

-% of people who feel a loss of control What our experts say...
+of people feel a loss of control What our experts say...

-Lisa Wheatcroft on... why changing perceptions on a wide scale starts with people "I've seen lots of employee disengagement during periods of transformation.
+Lisa Wheatcroft on why changing perceptions on a wide scale starts with people "I've seen lots of employee disengagement during periods of transformation.
 Most notably, I worked on a change programme in the aviation industry.
 There was a high volume of people, undertaking a relatively repetitive but challenging role.
 It took four-years of focussed change management activity, and collaboration with the teams, trade unions and various other key stakeholders."
 "I've seen similar situations in other organisations where there's high disengagement, high employee turnover and poor leadership which ultimately creates a bad experience for clients and the teams.
 Cultural change is not easy and it takes time."
 "It's about having a robust plan that doesn't just cover whatever physical changes you're planning to make.
 Organisations need to be clear on how you are going to make the change, how are people going to be affected, how are they going to feel throughout that?
 The biggest part of change is to focus on the people element, not the change task."
-"You need to make sure there is a robust communication plan and it has to be twoway communication.
-There is little point to distributing information in emails, when this isn't supported with good leadership, engagement with teams or the ability for people to feed back.
-For me change is a process of consultation and engagement."

-Lisa Wheatcroft, Change Management Expert at Oriri Becky Turner on... workplace attachment & the importance of buy-in "There can be a perception of change that change is great and you're gaining something new so 'why would anyone miss what they had before?'
-For example, the work we do at the moment is creating much better, more efficient work environments that reflect your brand values, but there's almost a sense of stockholm syndrome and workplace attachment, all to do with the memories they've created in this space.
+Lisa Wheatcroft, Change Management Expert at Oriri Becky Turner on workplace attachment and the importance of buy-in "There can be a perception of change that change is great and you're gaining something new so 'why would anyone miss what they had before?'
+For example, the work we do at the moment is creating much better, more efficient work environments that reflect your brand values, but there's almost a sense of Stockholm syndrome and workplace attachment, all to do with the memories they've created in this space.
 This is true of any type of change."
-"There can be a perception of change that change is great and you're gaining something new so 'why would anyone miss what they had before?'
-For example, the work we do at the moment is creating much better, more efficient work environments that reflect your brand values, but there's almost a sense of stockholm syndrome and workplace attachment, all to do with the memories they've created in this space.
-This is true of any type of change."
+"Even if what has gone before has been awful, you've created that connection and community in that space.
+There will always be people who initially don't like the change and being taken outside of their comfort zone."
+"We have created a model where we look at early engagement and initiation, typically getting employees involved in the change so they're having some ownership, a say in the change and familiarity from the first instance."

-Becky Turner, Workplace Psychologist at Claremont Hilary Scarlett on... why social spaces are needed to create positivity around change "Human beings are deeply social creatures.
+Becky Turner, Workplace Psychologist at Claremont Hilary Scarlett on why social spaces are needed to create positivity around change "Human beings are deeply social creatures.
 This is an area many organisations underestimate - our need for social connection."
 "Feeling that we belong, that our manager is interested in us, that we have someone who will listen to us at work makes a big difference to our resilience, our staying power and ability to think."
 "There is nothing soft about social connection - research studies show it has a big impact on performance."